 The recent success of companies like Tesla proves that there is a real demand for electric vehicles, which will only increase over time.

 Of course, as there are more e-vehicles on the road, we will need to build more charging stations.

-There are several companies developing EV charging stations right now who are competing to build the biggest charging network in the US, but we have yet to see a frontrunner emerge.
+Several companies are currently developing EV charging stations competing to build the biggest charging network in the US, but we have yet to see a frontrunner emerge.

 Best EV Charging Stocks

 We can’t talk about electric vehicles without mentioning Tesla.